fberdoz/ERT-sensitivity-analysis/README.md

 This folder cointains all the code that was developped to perform a sensitivity analysis on the ERT Matlab simulator.
 This was part of a semester project done by Frédéric Berdoz and supervised by Dr Philippe Müllhaupt, during the fall semester of 2020.
-The report containing all the supporting theory can be found in the ERT drive.
+The [report](/SensitivityAnalysis.pdf) containing all the supporting theory can also be found in the ERT drive.
 ## Content

 * `SensitivityAnalysis.pdf`: Project report.